 Violent crimes in Germany:

-According to Nation Master, the violent crime rate in Germany was 6,386 (per 100 thousand people) in 2020, putting it below France and UK on the international list of violent crime rate-by-country.
-That said, no country is completely free of crime, so taking some basic precautions when traveling is still important.
+According to Nation Master, the violent crime rate in Germany was 6,386 (per 100 thousand people) in 2020, putting it below France and the United Kingdom on the international list of violent crime rate-by-country.
+No country is completely free of crime, so taking some basic precautions when traveling is still important.

 Germany murder rates: